rethinkdb/horizon/GETTING-STARTED.md

 `https://localhost:8181/horizon/auth_methods` (or where ever you are running Horizon Server) to see a list of currently active authentication options.

-> At this point, ensure that you're using `--key-file` and `--cert-file` with `hz serve` as you cannot have authentication without also using TLS or serving assets via HTTPS/WSS.
-As well, ensure that you are now using `https://` for all your URLs.
+> At this point, ensure that you're using `--key-file` and `--cert-file` with `hz serve` as you cannot have authentication without also using TLS to serve assets via HTTPS/WSS.
+Also ensure that you are now using `https://` for all your URLs.

 You should see `github` included in the object of available auth methods, if you just see a blank object like so `{ }`, ensure that you restarted Horizon Server and that it is using the `.hzconfig` you edited.
 It should look like this: